MicrosoftDocs/azure-docs/articles/active-directory/devices/hybrid-azuread-join-plan.md

 Hybrid Azure AD join is currently not supported if your environment consists of a single AD forest synchronizing identity data to more than one Azure AD tenant.

-Hybrid Azure AD join is currently not supported when using virtual desktop infrastructure (VDI).
+Hybrid Azure AD join is supported when using virtual desktop infrastructure (VDI).

 Hybrid Azure AD join is supported for FIPS-compliant TPM 2.0 and not supported for TPM 1.2.
 If your devices have FIPS-compliant TPM 1.2, you must disable them before proceeding with Hybrid Azure AD join.
 Microsoft does not provide any tools for disabling FIPS mode for TPMs as it is dependent on the TPM manufacturer.
 Please contact your hardware OEM for support.
 Starting from WIndows 10 1903 release, TPMs 1.2 are not used for hybrid Azure AD join and devices with those TPMs will be considered as if they don't have a TPM.